Atlantic City International Airport: Facilities

 Atlantic City International Airport covers 5000 acre at an elevation of 75 feet (23 m) above mean sea level.
 It has two runways and one helipad: 4/22 is 6,145 by 150 feet (1,873 x 46 m) asphalt/concrete; 13/31 is 10,001 by 150 feet (3,048 x 46 m) asphalt; Helipad H1 is 102 x 102 feet (31 x 31 m) asphalt.

 Terminal

 The entrance to the passenger terminal at Atlantic City International Airport.

 Atlantic City International Airport has one terminal.
 Several charter carriers operate out of the terminal, along with scheduled passenger flights.
 The terminal has a small layout, making it an alternative to Philadelphia International Airport or Newark Liberty International Airport.

-Passengers enter the terminal on the lower-level which has the check-in counters, a restaurant, a gift shop, and the TSA security checkpoint.
+Passengers enter the terminal on the lower level, which has the check-in counters, a restaurant and gift shop, and the TSA security checkpoint.
 The baggage claim area is on this level, with three carousels.
-After the security checkpoint, stairs and escalators lead to the departures level and its ten gates – along with airside shops and restaurants.
+After the security checkpoint, stairs and escalators lead to the departures level and its ten gates, along with airside shops and restaurants.

 Free Wi-Fi is available throughout the terminal.